3.0 Learning Objectives

 Learning Objectives

-• Identify the PSW student-instructor-preceptor model.
+- Identify the PSW Student-Instructor/Advisor-Preceptor Model.

-• Identify support resources
+- Identify support resources.

-The delicate balance of mentoring someone is not creating them in your image but allowing them to develop themselves. – Steven Spielberg
+The delicate balance of mentoring someone is not creating them in your image, but allowing them to develop themselves. – Steven Spielberg

-As essential healthcare team members, Personal Support Workers (PSWs) often draw on resources and best practices from other healthcare disciplines.
-They frequently adopt concepts and materials, particularly from the nursing field, to enhance and guide their practice.
+As essential healthcare team members, Personal Support Workers (PSW’s) often draw on resources and best practices from other healthcare disciplines.
+They frequently adopt concepts and materials, particularly from the Nursing field, to enhance and guide their practice.
 In particular, many similarities are present when reviewing preceptorship models.

 What is Preceptorship?